hex000000/makegroupworknotsuck/practice.md

 12. Go back to the [WebGridPlus home page]("repgrid.makegroupworknotsuck.com" "Tutorial"), and under _WebGrid Tutorials_ click **Tutorial from _Think Again_ -- Carol's choices**.
 As well as reinforcing the elicitation process, this also gives helpful insights into the different ways to view and interpret RepGrid data.

 **The system deletes data more than three months old.
-Please download any data you want to save**
+Please download any data you want to save.**